-3.0 - 3.0 5621.
-3 hours.
+3-3 5621.
+3 hours (3;0;0).
 This is the second part of a two semester course in Introduction to Mathematical Analysis.
-Topics include: real number system; sequences and series; limit and differentiation, the Riemann integral, sequences of functions, elementary metric space theory including compactness, connectedness and completeness, complex analytic functions, Cauchy's theorem, the Taylor and Laurent series, resi-dues, and Contour integrals.
+Topics include: real number system; sequences and series; limit and differentiation, the Riemann integral, sequences of functions, elementary metric space theory including compactness, connectedness and completeness, complex analytic functions, Cauchy's theorem, the Taylor and Laurent series, residues, and Contour integrals.
 Prerequisite(s): Admission to M.Ed. program or consent of instructor.
+Course Typically Offered: On demand.